mr-nart/Kingmaker/Sessions/001 - The Feast.md

 March 2nd, 2024

 ## Summary
 At the feast, Lady [[Jamandi Aldori]] presented her offer -- charters to colonize the [[Stolen Lands]] in order to tame the lawless chaos.
 Lots of pleasantries were exchanged between guests.
 Caine discussed with [[Kesten Garess]] his concerns regarding the manor's security as it pertains to the [[Black Tears]], and he is keeping an eye on the Goodwords, [[Gilda Goodword|one of whom]] is concealing some kind of facial marking on her left cheek.
+Guard tonight will be doubled, Caine will stay on the watch along with guards Brenza and Ulfric.

 ##
 > [!note|bg-c-gray no-t txt-c]